Training, Supervision, and Certification Program

 Upon completion of this workshop, participants will be able to:

-- Identify the five major goals of Filial Play Therapy
+- Describe the five major therapeutic goals of Filial Play Therapy

 - Describe the inclusionary and exclusionary criteria relating to both children and parents when utilizing Filial Play Therapy

-- Describe the steps and activities associated with the basic skills training phase of the Filial Play Therapy process
+- Describe the steps and activities associated with the basic play therapy skills training phase of the Filial Therapy process